Exposed – Many VPN Providers Log Your Data

 Anonymizer is considered as a part of an “Internet Enemy” country, as per the Reporters Without Borders.
-It follows the government laws which involves 5/9/14 Alliances.
+It follows the government laws which involve 5/9/14 Alliances.
 So, it’s legal to say that Anonymizer does keep user’s VPN logs and if the subpoena with a gag order gets issued to them, they won’t be able to say no and have to provide all the details.
 Moreover, the terms of service page have been removed.
 But luckily, I was able to find the statement written into it:

 “To the maximum extent permitted by applicable law, Anonymizer may monitor your use of the Anonymizer service, e-mail, or other electronic communications and may disclose such information in the event it has a good faith reason to believe it is necessary for purposes of ensuring your compliance with this Agreement, and protecting the rights, property, and interests of the Anonymizer Parties or any customer of a Anonymizer Party.”

 To be more precise, Anonymizer VPN logs whatever they can and if that’s not enough, on their website homepage they had even stated,

 “You’ll never have to worry about keeping track of your usage or connections”, which is quite contradicting.

 Ace VPN – The USA based VPN Provider